KTVQ

 KTVQ (channel 2) is a television station in Billings, Montana, United States, affiliated with CBS.
-Owned by the E. W. Scripps Company, it is part of the Montana Television Network, a statewide network of CBS-affiliated stations.
+Owned by the E. W. Scripps Company, it is part of the Montana Television Network (MTN), a statewide network of CBS-affiliated stations.
 KTVQ's studios are located on Third Avenue North in Billings, and its transmitter is located on Sacrifice Cliff southeast of downtown.

 Channel 2 began broadcasting as KOOK-TV on November 9, 1953.
-It was the first station in Billings and the third in the state of Montana, built by radio station KOOK; it was a CBS affiliate from the outset.
+It was the first television station in Billings and the third in the state of Montana, built by radio station KOOK.
+It has been a CBS affiliate since its inception.
 The Montana Network, the original owner, sold the KOOK stations to Joe Sample in 1956, and they moved into the present KTVQ studios in 1959.
-Sample's acquisitions of KXLF-TV in Butte 1961 and KRTV in Great Falls in 1969 formed the basis of the Montana Television Network; KOOK radio was sold off in 1973, and channel 2 changed its call sign to KTVQ.
+Sample's acquisitions of KXLF-TV in Butte in 1961 and KRTV in Great Falls in 1969 formed the basis of the Montana Television Network; KOOK radio was sold off in 1973, and channel 2 changed its call sign to KTVQ.

 While the network was nominally headquartered in Billings, the network's split regional news format used Great Falls as a hub.
 As a result of the newscast style implemented by Sample, channel 2 sank in the local news ratings against the all-local newscasts on competitor KULR-TV.
 Coinciding with Sample's sale of the MTN stations to SJL, Inc., in 1984, the network newscasts shifted to Billings and were eventually phased out altogether.
 In 1987, KTVQ overtook KULR-TV in local news ratings and became the dominant station in the market.